20th National Congress of the Chinese Communist Party

 Publicity boards of the 20th National Congress in Xixin Chan Temple.

-The 20th National Congress of the Chinese Communist Party (CCP), commonly referred to as Èrshí Dà (二十大), was held in the Great Hall of the People, Beijing from 16 to 22 October 2022.
+The 20th National Congress of the Chinese Communist Party was held in the Great Hall of the People, Beijing from 16 to 22 October 2022.
 The National Congress is the highest organ of the party, and is stipulated to be held every five years.
 The conference had 2,296 delegates and 83 specially invited delegates.

-The CCP Congress endorsed the amendments to the CCP constitution, membership list of the Central Commission for Discipline Inspection and elected the 20th Central Committee of the CCP.
-The day after the closing of the Congress, the 1st Plenary Session was held at which the Central Committee approved the composition of the Secretariat, and soon after, the members of the Politburo and its Standing Committee, the party's most powerful decision-making body.
-Xi Jinping secured an unprecedented third term as CCP general secretary after the Congress.
-It will likely be followed by the 21st National Congress of the CCP in 2027.
+Preparations for the National Congress and election for the delegates began in November 2021, while the Congress opened in October 2022.
+During the National Congress, General Secretary Xi Jinping delivered the political report of the outgoing 19th Central Committee.
+The National Congress endorsed the amendments to the CCP constitution, membership list of the Central Commission for Discipline Inspection and elected the 20th Central Committee.
+The day after the closing of the Congress, the new Central Committee's first plenary session was held at which the Central Committee approved the composition of the Secretariat, and soon after, the members of the Politburo and its Standing Committee, the party's most powerful decision-making body.
+Xi Jinping secured a third term as CCP general secretary after the Congress.

 Background and preparation

 Preparations for the 20th Chinese Communist Party National Congress began in 2021 and ended with a plenary session of the 19th Central Committee, a few days prior to the 20th National Congress.
-Elections for the delegates of the 20th Chinese Communist Party National Congress started in November 2021, as well as receiving and amending party documents.
-In that month, the 19th Central Committee decided in its sixth plenary session that the 20th National Congress would be held in the second half of 2022.
+In November 2021, the 19th Central Committee decided in its sixth plenary session that the 20th National Congress would be held in the second half of 2022.
+Elections for the delegates of the 20th Chinese Communist Party National Congress started in November 2021, as well as receiving and amending party documents, with the CCP Central Committee determining the Congress would have 2,300 delegates to be elected by 38 electoral units across China.
+The CCP Organization Department then convened a meeting to make arrangements for the election of delegates to the 20th National Congress.

+Starting from April 2022, CCP General Secretary Xi Jinping instructed that the 20th National Congress be the first national congress in the history of the CCP to solicit opinions online.
+On 17 April 2022, the Guangxi delegates voted to determine the delegates from the region to the 20th National Congress, with Xi being elected unanimously.
+The communique of the meeting used the phrase "forever support the leader, defend the leader, and follow the leader", while Liu Ning, the Party Secretary of Guangxi, said the election "reflects the common aspirations and strong desire of hundreds of millions of people to follow the leader of the great rejuvenation of the Chinese nation and create a better future".
+Subsequently, the Guangxi authorities printed a large number of "red books" on Xi Jinping Thought, namely Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era: A Study for All, for CCP and government officials, enterprise employees, students, farmers, and others to read.